Chalo1996/SimpleEcom/README.md

 ### Session and CSRF Protection:

-User sessions are managed securely with express-session and further protected with csurf to mitigate CSRF attacks.
+User sessions are managed securely with express-session and further protected with csrf-csrf to mitigate CSRF attacks.

 ## License